Augustin Maior: Return to Romania

 After World War I and the union of Transylvania with Romania, Maior offered his expertise to the Romanian authorities, becoming director general of Posts, Telegraphs and Telephones of Transylvania and Banat.
 Almost simultaneously, in July 1919, he was appointed professor at the University of Cluj and then director of the Institute of Theoretical Physics and the Faculty of Technology.
 During 1929-1946 he served as dean of the faculty.
 He taught physics courses containing many modern ideas such as "Electricity and Magnetism" and "acoustics and optics," for which he published textbooks in various editions.

 Maior proved to be a visionary.
-In 1923 he invited Hermann Oberth to defend his dissertation at the University of Cluj, after it had been rejected by the University of Heidelberg as "too utopian."
+In 1923 he invited Hermann Oberth to defend his dissertation at the University of Cluj, after it had been rejected by the Heidelberg University as "too utopian."
 He put his signature on the diploma of a man who later would be widely recognized as the father of modern interplanetary rocketry.